-Dem.-Since the parallelograms PC, PD are about the same diagonal, they are similar [xxiv.]; but PC is similar to KPT (const.); therefore PD is similar to KN, and (const.) their homologous sides, PI and KL, are equal; hence [xx.]
+Dem.-Since the parallelograms PC, PD are about the same diagonal, they are similar [XXIV.]; but PC is similar to KPT (const.); therefore PD is similar to KN, and (const.) their homologous sides, PI and KL, are equal; hence [XX.]
 PD is equal to KN.
-Now, PD is the difference between EF and GH [xxvii.
+Now, PD is the difference between EF and GH [XXVII.
 Cor.
-1], and KN is (const.) the difference between PC and X; therefore the difference between PC and PC is equal to PC.
-Hence PC is equal to PC.
+1], and KN is (const.) the difference between PC and X; therefore the difference between PC and X is equal to the difference between EF and GH; but EF is equal to PC.
+Hence GH is equal to X.